RELIC: Investigating Large Language Model Responses using Self-Consistency: Self-Consistency-Checking Algorithm Design

+As introduced in Section \ref{sec:algorithm}, we follow the concept of S\textit{emantic Uncertainty} introduced by \citet{kuhn2022semantic}, where we treat the generated text as a whole and measure its confidence level in the semantic space (\ref{req:semantic-conf}).
+In our initial approach, we generate multiple samples $S$ using the language model with the same prompt.
+We use an off-the-shelf natural language inference model to evaluate whether they entail the focal text generation (usually the top generation $S_1$).
+The proportion of the supporting samples (i.e., samples that entail the focal generation) indicates the level of confidence.

-The major limitation of the above method is the lack of scalability with long-form or semantic-enriched NLGs.
+\paragraph{Scaling to Long-form Text.} The major limitation of the above method is the lack of scalability with long-form NLGs.
 When the generated text gets more complex, it is less likely that the two generations will convey exactly the same meaning.
 In this case, we can expect that additional samples will either contradict or be neural to the focal generation.
 Therefore, for long-form text, it is not sufficient to use a single state to describe their logical relationships.
 Instead, our goal is to provide detailed explanations of which parts are confident and which are not by separating the semantics.
-We break the text into atomic claims~\cite{min2023factscore}. \Cref{example:atomic-claims} illustrates how even a seemingly uncomplicated sentence can be composed of many atomic claims.
+We break the text into atomic claims~\cite{min2023factscore}.
+Example \ref{example:atomic-claims} illustrates how even a seemingly uncomplicated sentence can be composed of many atomic claims.
 It is unlikely that all samples contain the exact same set of atomic claims.
-We use InstructGPT to generate (Line~\ref{algline:gen_claims} of \Cref{algo:algo_main}) atomic claims from each generated sentence with prompting, which has been proven efficient by \citet{min2023factscore}.
+We use InstructGPT to generate (Line 3 of Algorithm \ref{algo:algo_main}) atomic claims from each generated sentence with prompting.